Antoinette Burton

-Antoinette M. Burton is an American historian and professor of history at the University of Illinois, Urbana-Champaign.
+Antoinette M. Burton (born 1961) is an American historian and professor of history at the University of Illinois, Urbana-Champaign.

 Since 2015, Antoinette Burton has served as the director of the Humanities Research Institute at the University of Illinois, Urbana-Champaign.

 She was named a 2018 Presidential Fellow for the University of Illinois system along with Wendy Lee, and in 2019, she was named the Maybelle Leland Swanlund Endowed Chair at the University of Illinois, Urbana-Champaign.